chuck-alt-delete/secretSanta/README.md

 # Secret Santa

 This program assigns secret santas and emails everyone who they have.
-Each person has a "noSanta" list of people whom they can't be secret santa for.
+Each person has a "noSanta" list of people for whom they can't be secret santa.
 For example, you might not want to allow spouses to have each other for secret santa.
 In our house, you can't have your spouse and you can't have the same person you had last year.

 For more info about sending emails with python, see http://naelshiab.com/tutorial-send-email-python/.
 Also note that gmail requires you to create an application specific password for authentication.
 Go to https://myaccount.google.com/apppasswords and create an application password for this app.